veenone/cardlink/docs/dashboard-guide.md

 # Start with default settings (localhost:8080)
 gp-dashboard start

+# If port 8080 is blocked, use a different port
+gp-dashboard start --port 8081

 # Start on specific host and port
 gp-dashboard start --host 0.0.0.0 --port 3000